bareos/bareos/docs/manuals/source/Appendix/OperatingSystems.rst

 On your local Mac, you must be an admin user.
 The main user is an admin user.

-Download the :file:`bareos-client*.pkg` installer package from http://download.bareos.org/bareos/release/latest/MacOS/.
+Download the :file:`bareos-*.pkg` installer package from https://download.bareos.org/bareos/release/.

 Find the .pkg you just downloaded.
 Install the .pkg by holding the CTRL key, left-clicking the installer and choosing "open".